-Expatriates in Spain can escape this tax by transferring to a QROPS based here or in another EEA area, like Malta andGibraltar.
+Expatriates in Spain can escape this tax by transferring to a QROPS based here or in another EEA area, such as Malta.
 However, this may change with Brexit.

 A closing tax-free window?

-The UK government has offered reassurance that expatriates will keep the right to make overseas transfers, whatever happens with Brexit – but it has stopped short of making any tax promises.
-According to economic secretary to the Treasury, John Glen, “whether or not these transfers will be exempt from the overseas transfer charge once the UK leaves the EU is dependent upon the terms of future exit agreement between the UK Government and the EU.”
+The UK government has offered reassurance that expatriates will keep the right to make overseas transfers, whatever happens with Brexit – but has stopped short of making any tax promises.
+Last year, economic secretary to the Treasury, John Glen, confirmed that tax-free exemptions would be “dependent upon the terms of future exit agreement between the UK Government and the EU”.

 What you need to consider

-Without a guarantee that tax-free transfers will continue beyond next March, it is sensible for anyone considering transferring to act sooner rather than later.
+Without a guarantee that tax-free transfers will continue, it is sensible for anyone considering transferring to act sooner rather than later.
 Timing is especially important here as the administrative process for pension transfers can take several months to complete.

-However, transferring is not suitable for everyone and differences between QROPS providers and jurisdictions could affect the tax benefits.
-Alternative investment structures could offer expatriates comparable benefits to QROPS, so take personalised advice to establish the most suitable approach for you.
+However, it cannot be overemphasised that transferring is not appropriate for everyone.
+Also, all QROPS are not the same – there are differences between providers and jurisdictions that can affect the benefits.
+Alternative investment structures could offer British expatriates in Spain comparable benefits to QROPS, so take personalised, regulated advice to establish the most suitable approach for you.

 For more information and personalised advice, contact Blevins Franks on +34 971 719 181.